Camanachd Cup

-The Camanachd Association Challenge Cup known as the Camanachd Cup (or less commonly the Scottish Cup) is the premier competition in the sport of shinty.
-It is one of the five trophies considered to be part of the Grand Slam in the sport of shinty.
+The Camanachd Association Challenge Cup, usually known as the Camanachd Cup or, less commonly, the Scottish Cup, is an annual knockout competition in shinty.
+First contested in 1896, it is considered the premier competition in the sport.
+Organised by the Camanachd Association, the cup is one of the trophies considered to be part of the Grand Slam in the sport.

-The tournament
+History

-The tournament was first played in 1896 with Kingussie beating Glasgow Cowal 2–0 at Needlefield Park, Inverness.
+The tournament was first played in 1896, with Kingussie Camanachd beating Glasgow Cowal 2–0 at Needlefield Park in Inverness.

-At present the tournament is contested by the eligible teams in North and South Division 1 (and from 2014, National Division One), together with the teams in the Premiership, who join the competition at the second round stage.
-There was formerly a Qualifying Cup.

-Traditionally, the trophy was competed for on a north–south basis with the best team from the North facing the best team from the South only in the final.
-In 1983 the open draw was introduced which resulted in the first, and until 2012, only all-South final, between Kyles and Inveraray.
-1984 saw the first ever All-North final and first ever final clash between heated rivals Kingussie and Newtonmore.

 Four teams have won the trophy three times in a row, Newtonmore, Kingussie, Kyles Athletic and Fort William.

 The highest margin of victory was in 1997 when Kingussie hammered Newtonmore 12–1.
-The highest scoring final, and the previous largest margin of victory was held by Newtonmore themselves, 11–3 with Furnace in 1907.
+The highest scoring final, and the previous largest margin of victory, was held by Newtonmore themselves, having beaten Furnace 11–3 in 1907.

 Only Furnace (1923) and Newtonmore (2013) have gone through the competition without conceding a goal.

 In 2006, the Cup had its first ever televised draw on BBC Scotland sports programme Spòrs, with the final also being broadcast live.

 In 2019 the Camanachd Association named former Fort William and Scotland captain, Gary Innes as the competition's first ambassador.

-The trophy

-The trophy itself was created after public donations in 1896 by Hamilton and Inches, Edinburgh.
-The player on the lid was modelled from Jock Dallas who played for Kingussie and whose great-grandson, Ally Dallas, still plays for the same team.

-In 2006, the trophy made its way to New York City for the Tartan Day celebrations, the first time it had ever left Scotland.

-Celebrations of victorious teams have left the trophy in a fragile state.
-For example, it was left and then found in Somerled Square, Portree, after Skye Camanachd's 1990 victory, as everybody had assumed somebody else was looking after it.
-So the board of directors at the Camanachd Association decided to have the trophy renovated and a replica made for presentation after finals.
-The replica was to be ready for the centenary final in 2007 in Inverness but the cost was too great, and the original trophy is still being used.